Abramson Smith Waldsmith LLP

 If you have been harmed by a defective consumer product in California, contact at 415-421-7995 or toll-free at 866-399-3548.
 You can also email our San Francisco office.

-We have helped many families in wrongful death cases, and here is an example of some of the cases:
+We have helped many families in product liability cases, and below are examples of some of those cases.

 Passengers v.
 USA and Jeppsen and Co. – $11,600,000 verdict